ringcentral/ringcentral-api-docs/docs/getting-started/sms.md

 1. **Register your brand**.
 This first step helps to establish your company's identity and lets carriers know who is responsible for the sending of SMS within your company, both legally and operationally.
 Most companies only need to register a single brand.
 2. **Register your campaign**.
 Once your brand has been successfully created, the next step is to register a campaign through which SMS messages will be sent.
 3. **Assign phone numbers to a campaign**.
 The last step is to assign phone numbers to the campaigns for which they are associated.
+This step will also enable your phone number to be used for SMS in production.

 **Completing the entire TCR process can take up to 25 days.** Therefore, we recommend starting the TCR registration process as soon as possible, so that when the time comes to graduate your application to production and begin sending SMS, everything will already be setup for you.